 The studio owner was a guy by the name of Jim Tunick (also an Ithacat).
 Incidentally, this studio was also the site where Wells Kelly (Sherman's brother and original Orleans drummer) first introduced Larry to John Hall.
 In an impromptu jam, John and Larry broke into double guitar harmony on The Age of Aquarius!
 Shapes of things to come!
 (But that's another story, and I digress)

 Fast-forward --- Larry and Doc have a parting of the ways in the spring of '71.
 The new and final lineup for Boffalongo consists of Larry, Sherman, brother Wells Kelly, Milton Jay (replacing Doc on bass) and Bob Leinbach (later Orleans alumnus).
 This entourage invades St. Thomas for the summer of 1971, collectively running a bar then-named The Grass Shack and playing there six nights a week.

-Fast-forward again --- Back in Ithaca, Wells quits Boffalongo to join John Hall in Woodstock, NY, as John attempts to put his own band together.
+Fast-forward again --- Back in Ithaca, Wells quits Boffalongo in December to join John Hall in Woodstock, NY, as John attempts to put his own band together.
 This effectively ends Boffalongo.
 Two months later, Wells and John invite Larry to join them in Woodstock, and Orleansis born in February of 1972.

 Meanwhile, Sherman, Doc and several other Ithaca types migrate to France, where they produce one album under the name ofKing Harvest.
 This group has the 1973 hit record of Dancin' in the Moonlight ... and Doc Robinson is the lead singer!